cloud-elements/devportal/docs/guides/formulas/forumulaSteps.md

 ## Loop Step
 Loops over a list of objects from a previous step or trigger.

-To Use a formula step:
+To Use a loop step:

 * You must provide it with a list of objects to loop over.
-* Set the onSuccess field to the first step in the loop.
+* Set the `onSuccess` field to the first step in the loop.
-* When you have reached the last step in the loop set the onSuccess field to the loop step, this will restart the loop for the next object.
+* When you have reached the last step in the loop set the `onSuccess` field to the loop step, this will restart the loop for the next object.
 * If you need to continue on after the loop is completed, you can set the loop step onFailure to the next step to execute after the loop is completed.
-For a loop step, onFailure is executed when the loop has been executed for all objects in the list.
+For a loop step, `onFailure` is executed when the loop has been executed for all objects in the list.

 ## Notification Step
 Custom Javascript that *must* pass a boolean to the `done` callback.
 If true, an email will be sent to the registered "notification email" address for the formula instance.